 - GUAMPO staff will assist subgrantee members with reporting requirements and maintain the budgets for projects funded through this UPWP category.
 Projects may be developed and/or amended as the year progresses. - o Pitt County SW Bypass Corridor/Small Area Study--Conduct a study of the proposed Southwest Bypass corridor and its impacts to the surrounding area including reconfigured transportation facilities.
 Develop a small area/corridor plan with specific goals and objectives for maintaining optimum traffic circulation and to ensure appropriate development occurs along the corridor.
-The study area will encompass an approximate one-mile buffer on each side of the highway corridor with particular emphasis on proposed interchanges as well as any new or realigned roadways. (\$25,000 Total --\$20k Federal, \$5k local) - o Pitt County Community Transportation Plan for the Pitt Area Transit System (PATS) The plan will identify, evaluate, develop, recommend and implement strategies that provide planning elements for meaningful mobility options for the general public and targeted populations.
-Pitt County will develop this plan and is anticipated to be performed by a consultant. (\$25,000 --\$20k Federal, \$5k local) - o Greenville MPO Non-motorized Transportation Plan This item is carried forward from the previous Fiscal Year, since it is not expected to be completed.
-While the total plan is estimated at \$140,00, it is expected that \$40,000 will be expended in the previous fiscal year, leaving \$100,000 for FY2017.
-An additional \$30,000 is programmed for project management, for a total expenditure of \$130,000 in FY17.

-The City of Greenville plans to develop an integrated non-motorized transportation plan which will update the existing bike/ped plan, and will include greenways, and expand the scope of greenway planning throughout the MPO.
-A single combined bike/ped/greenway master plan will save in update costs over the years by integratating these plans into a comprehensive multi-modal transportation plan that will include these modes of transportation.
-The non-motorized transportation plan study will draw from existing transportation plans, but also involve gathering new information through data collection and public involvement.
-The resulting plan will identify key destinations throughout the MPO, and determine the best non-motorized transportation connections between these destinations
+The study area will encompass an approximate one-mile buffer on each side of the highway corridor with particular emphasis on proposed interchanges as well as any new or realigned roadways. (\$25,000 Total --\$20k Federal, \$5k local) - o Greenville MPO Non-motorized Transportation Plan \$24,000 federal/\$6,000 local The City of Greenville entered into contract to develop an integrated active transportation plan which will update the existing bike/ped plan, and will include greenways, to expand the scope of greenway planning throughout the MPO.
+A single combined bike/ped/greenway master plan will save in update costs over the years.
+Updates and integrates separate, existing plans into a comprehensive multi-modal transportation plan that will include these modes of transportation.
+The Active Transportation Master Plan will draw from existing transportation plans, but also involve gathering new information through data collection and public involvement.
+The resulting plan will identify key destinations throughout the MPO, and determine the best non-motorized transportation connections between these destinations, identify specific corridor improvements.
+The MPO is allocating \$30,000 in case the non-motorized transportation plan is not completed in FY17.